mariamihai/sma-overview/README.md

 Automatic building was implemented for the microservices associated with this project.

 For simplicity, I am using the build numbers provided by Travis CI as the version number for each different image constructed.

+## Status

+**[COMPLETED]** - I am setting a personal status of "Completed" and will probably not update this repository in the near future as this was a learning project.